Historias Unknown

 Host

-Carmen is the host of Novelas con Cafecito (so is Cristina), a telenovela rewatch podcast and a busy social worker that cannot social work without her cup of cafecito.
+Carmen is the host of Novelas con Cafecito (so is Cristina), a telenovela rewatch podcast, and the cohost of Historias Unknown.
+She is also a busy social worker that cannot work without her cup of cafecito.
 She loves to read when she has time, but never has it!

 Cristina